 So, which streaming services and VPNs offer the best student discounts in the business?
 Read on in our guide to find out!

-Generally student discounts work something like this: you go to a special signup page made specifically for students, and then as long as you register for that product using an email address that ends in “.edu” (and is recognized as an accredited university by the service you’re trying to sign up for), then you get to enjoy massive discounts only available to college students!
+Generally, student discounts work something like this: you go to a special signup page made specifically for students, register using an email address that ends in “.edu” (and is recognized as an accredited university), then you get to enjoy massive discounts only available to college students!

 But which VPN providers and streaming services actually offer a student discount, and where are you out of luck in this department?

-Technically Spotify does have an ad-supported free version that students could use if they really wanted to, but Hulu no longer offers a free option which would still leave you paying for one service anyway if you tried to get both at the same time.
-The bonus of the combo subscription means that for just five bucks a month you get access to unlimited music and TV/movies, which easily makes it the best deal for students who study hard but also like to take a break once in awhile to catch up on their stories after the textbooks are closed.
+Spotify technically does have an ad-supported free version that students can use if you really want to, but Hulu no longer offers a free option.
+The bonus of the combo subscription means that for just five bucks a month, you get access to unlimited music and TV/movies, which easily makes it the best deal for students who study hard but also like to take a break once in awhile to catch up on their stories.

 Amazon Prime Video